 It was already around 5pm, when I was back down, even I also had taken the horse that way.
 I had to pay 200 MXN for it.
 Only the way up is for 100 MXN.
 The guide was awaited of a wife and a little child, though I gave him a tip of 50 MXN.
 I do not know, how much they are paid of the entrance fee, but it can’t be a lot.
 He was very kind and polite and really worth some extra money.
 On my way out of the Biosphere Reserve a lot of children run towards me, trying to sell souvenirs.
 At the end I bought a beautiful sjal with woven butterflies of a woman with a stall close by.

 There were no collectivo around and I was afraid, there will not be one more for the evening, though I tried to hitchhike.
 The first car stopped and picked me up.
 The driver also picked up another woman a bit further.
-When that woman left, he paid the driver, though I asked him, how much he wished to get and told me 50 MXN.
-It was actually a little more expensive than the collectivo, but much cheaper than a taxi and the most importand was, that I was with him in time for the bus to Zitucuaro, where I caught one of the last buses to Morelia.
+When that woman left, she paid the driver, though I asked him, how much he wished to get and he told me 50 MXN.
+It was actually a little more expensive than the collectivo, but much cheaper than a taxi and the most importand was, that I was with him in time for the bus to Zitácuaro, where I caught one of the last buses to Morelia.
 I was very happy about it.
-I already imagined, that I had to try to find a room in a hotel in Zitucuaro, before I got the bus.
+I already imagined, that I had to try to find a room in a hotel in Zitácuaro, before I have got the bus.

 Well back at the Central bus station in Morelia, I had a light dinner there, before I took a taxi to the hotel.
 The taxi was again for 60 MXN.